Judge: Mississippi suit to cover all who lost voting rights

 A federal judge says a handful of former Mississippi convicts who are suing to have their voting rights restored can represent everyone who falls into that category.

-Both sides have asked Jordan to rule without trial, but he could choose to hear witnesses.
+Jordan ruled that the plaintiffs had met the legal tests for a class action, despite arguments by lawyers for the state that a class-action was unnecessary.
+Jordan said he might decide later whether the class should only include people who have completed all the terms of their sentence, including payment of fines and restitution, or whether to set different limits.

-Mississippi strips the ballot from people convicted of 22 types of felonies.
+There's still a long way to go in the case.
+Both sides have asked Jordan to rule without a trial, but the judge could choose to hear witnesses.

 Sign Up and Save